The Bristol LGBT Forum is a Registered Charity.

 The Constitution of the Forum was adopted by a majority vote by its members, at the very first Annual General Meeting (AGM), as were later amendments, at subsequent AGMs.

 The Policies of the organisation were written by its Management Committees, over the years, and revised every few years.

 The Constitution informs the Forum’s Policies set out the aims and objectives of the Forum in achieving specific objectives, such as legal compliance, probity, accountability, transparency, equality of treatment, environmental sustainability and fair employment.

 Most commonly the MC will appoint a Working Group to work on one or more Policies, in conjunction with the Forum’s Development Worker and, where required or desirable, expert advisers, such as legal, financial or employment experts.

-The Forum’s Constitution, Policies and other Documents can be found in this section, (or click on the Documents‘ tab, in the top menu)
+The Forum’s Constitution, Policies and other Documents can be found in this section.

 The overall running of the Charity is done by its Management Committee (MC), made up of members who volunteer their time as Trustees and Co-opteees.